Particl-Community/academy/in-depth/indepth_staking.rst

 “Staking” refers to the act of supporting the blockchain by validating transactions on your computer (referred to as a “staking node”).
 In exchange for this work, the network rewards you with its cryptocurrency coins.

-Additionally, Particl’s PPoS staking protocol allows you to securely and transparently vote on various issues and proposals using the power of blockchain technology.
+Additionally, Particl’s :term:`PPoS` staking protocol allows you to securely and transparently vote on various issues and proposals using the power of blockchain technology.
 This process is called on-chain governance.

 ----